 5 Aurigae is a double main-sequence star in the constellation of Auriga.

 5 Aurigae visual magnitude is 5.95.
-Because of its reltive faintness, 5 Aurigae should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its reltive faintness, 5 Aurigae should be visible only from locations with dark skies, while it is not visible at all from skies affected by light pollution.

 Celestial coordinates and finder chart of 5 Aurigae